Rule-based Logic

 -

-Color Accents: In addition, colors can be selected that, for example, match the brand identity.
+Colour accents: Additionally, colours can be chosen that, for example, match the brand identity.

 -

-Recognition Value: A uniform avatar across all channels strengthens the visual appearance of the agent.
+Recognition value: A uniform avatar across all channels enhances the visual appearance of the AI agent.

 3. Configure Intelligence